tristanHessell/mess-around/README.md

 - Add more descriptive status codes for when things go wrong in endpoints
 - HATEOAS
 - See [this](<https://martinfowler.com/articles/richardsonMaturityModel.html>)

+Write cypress tests that don't suck

+- Include tests that are actually end-to-end (rather than using just fetch-mock)
+  - do this after actual accounts are featured

 Simplify Webpack